dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Another junction point is to run their own server, but replace mongodb with our own db.
 Issue is, now, to run the app, you need a server side app as well as artifact running.

 so we would wrap the whole app in an ArtifactProvider, and handle our own sign in flows, then

+so we could either be a patch over the top of the data-service package, or we could be a separate package that is imported separately ?

+It looks like, all we need to do, is modify the data-service.ts file and sit over the top of that.